ekino/EkinoDrupalBundle/README.md

 Usage
 -----

-Symfony components can be used from within drupal :
+Symfony components can be used from within Drupal:

 ``` php
 <?php